Paolo Tramezzani

-Paolo Tramezzani (born 30 July 1970) is an Italian football manager and former player, who played as a defender.
+Paolo Tramezzani (born 30 July 1970) is an Italian football manager and former player, who played as a defender, who currently manages FC Como Women.

 Playing career

 Tramezzani was born at Castelnovo ne' Monti in Emilia.
 At the age of nine, he joined Inter Milan, where he rose through the ranks.
 To gain experience, he first spent a season on loan at Prato in Serie C1, followed by a season in Serie B with Cosenza in a co-ownership deal, and then another season on loan in Serie B with Lucchese.

 Inter included him in the squad for the 1992–93 season and handed him his debut on 28 October 1992 in a cup match against Foggia.
 He spent two seasons as a squad member at Inter but did not manage to become a regular in his preferred position at left-back.
 He played a total of 34 games in all competitions for Inter.
 He spent the two following seasons on loan at Venezia and Cesena in Serie B before being released to join fellow Serie A-side Piacenza in 1995.

 Having spent two seasons in Serie A playing regularly with Piacenza, he was signed for £1.5 million by Tottenham Hotspur in the summer of 1998, managed at the time by Christian Gross.
 Although scoring on his debut in a friendly against Peterborough United, his time at Spurs was short-lived.
 He was transferred to Pistoese in Italy for £400,000.
 He later returned to Piacenza and spent a short spell at Atalanta, before ending his career with five seasons in Serie C1 with Pro Patria.